Slices of Home

 Doc’s is coy about its New Haven connection, but Tomatoes Apizza, launched in 1998 outside Detroit, puts it right in the name—and on the website, where its three locations are dubbed “Embass[ies] of New Haven.”
 “My father grew up in New Haven, and when I’d visit my grandmother, we’d go to Pepe’s,” founder Mike Weinstein recalls.
 He even studied with Lou Abate of Abate’s Apizza—recently relocated to North Haven after a fire at their longtime Wooster Street address—to get his own version as authentic as possible.
 As to how he converts locals into lovers of thin-crust gourmet pizza in a place noted for thick-crust pies and chain pizza joints, “I tell them you’ve been eating an imitation of pizza.”

 Another Midwestern apizza flag was soon planted, this time courtesy of Chicago’s Piece Brewery and Pizzeria, founded in 2001 by Billy Jacobs.
-Another native New Havener, who initially went to the Windy City in 1983 to start Jacobs Bros.
-Bagels (now called Brobagel), Jacobs grew up on Sally’s but couldn’t find anything as satisfying in the land of deep-dish.
+Also a native New Havener, Jacobs—who initially went to the Windy City in 1983 to start Jacobs Bros.
+Bagels (now called Brobagel)—grew up on Sally’s but couldn’t find anything as satisfying in the land of deep-dish.
 “Nothing came close to the New Haven apizza that we loved,” he says.
 “So, like bringing bagels to a city that was bagel-bereft, I was confident that New Haven apizza would be a hit here.”
 More than two decades later, the pizzeria appears to be thriving, and, like Zuppardi’s and Sally’s, Piece now ships its New Haven-style pizzas around the country, just not from New Haven.

 Fantini’s Italian Restaurant in Stuart, Florida, is a relative newcomer, opened by native New Havener Jimmy Fantin in late 2019 after a long career in Florida real estate.
 For Fantin, the restaurant “fulfills a dream” he’s had “since I was 15 years old.
 My first job was at Frank Pepe’s, where I learned to make apizza from the best of the best.
 Fantini’s is my tribute to the old-school masters of Wooster Street.”
-For South Floridians, the biggest adjustment to the style appears to involve New Haven’s famous flavor-enhancing char, which they sometimes assume, very incorrectly, means the pizza is “burnt,” Fantin says.
+For South Floridians, the biggest adjustment to the style appears to involve New Haven’s famous flavor-enhancing char, which sometimes leads them to assume—very incorrectly—that the pizza is “burnt,” Fantin says.

 Chris Wallace, who launched Ozzy’s Apizza in Los Angeles as a popup in 2021, discovered a readier audience in L.A.’s local Armenian population.
 Apizza, it turns out, “has some similarities to a traditional Armenian flat bread called lahmajun and has helped us connect to our local customers through their own nostalgic tastes,” says Wallace, another native New Havener who found himself in a city he felt needed better pizza.
 “I was flabbergasted by how bad pizza was on the West Coast when I moved to California,” he says.
 Ozzy’s now operates on a more permanent basis in the courtyard of the Glen Arden social club, with Wallace quitting his other work to focus on apizza full-time.
 He’s now opened a second location right here in New Haven, one of more than 20 pizza vendors set to appear at tomorrow’s 9th Annual Apizza Feast (organized by one of this article’s co-authors, Colin Caplan).